ucaiado/cpp-binomial-greeks/README.md

 ==============================

 This project is part of the [C++ Nanodegree](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) program from Udacity.
-I develop a program to approximate the greeks of an options portfolio using the binomial tree model.
+I develop a program to approximate and consolidate the greeks of an options portfolio using the binomial tree model.
 The greeks are defined as derivatives of the option value with respect to the underlying parameters on which it is dependent.
 They help decide how to hedge the positions against some of its risk drivers, as stock price direction, volatility, and interest rate.

 ### Install